jk2908/drift/packages/solas/README.md

 - the `url` option passed to `solas()`
 - `VITE_APP_URL`

-Current behaviour:

-- Solas reads that value during plugin configuration.
-- Solas exposes the resolved value as `import.meta.env.VITE_APP_URL`.
-- If `url` is set, prerender uses it as the request origin for build-time renders.
+Solas exposes the resolved value as `import.meta.env.VITE_APP_URL`.
+If `url` is set, prerender also uses it as the request origin for build-time renders.
-- The runtime router does not otherwise require `config.url` for routing to work.

-In practice, you only need `url` if your app code wants to read the public origin from `import.meta.env.VITE_APP_URL`, or if your prerendered output needs a real public origin.
+In practice, you only need `url` if your app reads `import.meta.env.VITE_APP_URL` or your prerendered output needs a real public origin.

 If you do want to set it explicitly, this is the shape: